 Brown’s Beach House – The award winning Brown’s Beach House restaurant is located on the beach at the Fairmont Orchid Resort in Waikoloa.
 The menu is innovative Hawaiian Island inspired fine dining cuisine, using local fresh ingredients and attention to detail.
 The menu includes an array of appetizers, fresh local seafood and shellfish, filet mignon, pork tenderloin, delicious sides and decadent desserts.
 Brown’s Beach House includes an extensive wine list and full bar with classic and tropical drinks.
 Guests can dine in the open air while watching the sunset over the Pacific Ocean.
 The ambiance is elegant and the restaurant features nightly entertainment.
 The service is superb and the staff is friendly.
 Prices are expensive.
 The food is excellent and the setting is beautiful.
 Brown’s is perfect for a special occasion or romantic evening.

-Coast Grille – The Coast Grill is an upscale seafood and steak restaurant located at the Hapuna Beach Prince Resort, overlooking the pool and white sandy Hapuna Beach.
+Meridia – Meridia is an upscale Mediterranean grill located at the Westin Hapuna Beach Resort, overlooking the pool and white sandy Hapuna Beach.
 It is a lovely setting featuring open air terrace or lounge dining.
-The restaurant serves super fresh seafood and steaks, paired with fresh local Big Island seasonal ingredients.
+The restaurant serves super fresh tapas, seafoods and meats, paired with fresh local Big Island seasonal ingredients.
 The menu is innovative and the food is elegantly presented.
-The dining room includes a fresh oyster bar, with a design-your-own Hawaiian Poke menu.
-The menu includes an array of appetizers as well a large selection of sharing plates.
-Entrees include grilled New York steak, Hawaiian rib eye, an assorted seafood trio platter, seafood pasta, and even a fantastic burger and fish tacos.
+The menu includes an array of appetizers as well a large selection of sharing plates and flatbreads.
+Entrees include grilled Solomilo New York steak, rack of lamb, Paella and other seafood dishes.
 They have a good wine list and fabulous desserts.
-The Grill has a spectacular view for sunset, and serves awesome drinks.
+The restaurant has a spectacular view for sunset, and serves awesome drinks.
 The food is wonderful, the service is superb, and the staff is professional and very friendly.
 Prices are moderate to expensive.
 This is an exceptional restaurant that is perfect for all occasions.

 Huggo’s & Huggo’s on the Rocks – Huggo’s Restaurnat features island style fine dining on the water’s edge.
 “Huggo’s on the Rocks” is Huggo’s ever so popular casual open air beach bar featuring a casual menu, where you can eat barefoot in the sand.
 Huggo’s is located surf-side adjacent to the Royal Kona Resort in Kailua-Kona.
 The view of the ocean is perfect and the ambiance is relaxing.
 Huggo’s offers Pacific Rim seafood, steaks, and local Big Island farmed produce.
 The seafood is purchased daily from local fisherman, so it is super fresh.
 The menu includes extensive appetizers, salads, pastas, fresh island catch, cioppino, steaks, prime rib & chops.
 They have a nice wine list and great cocktails to sip while you enjoy the sunset.
 They also offer live entertainment many nights as well as a great happy hour.
 The food is very good and the service is quick and professional.
 Prices are moderate to expensive.
 Huggo’s is a good restaurant for all occasions, great for the whole family.
 You can eat fairly inexpensively at Huggo’s on the Rocks bar.